lesiamon/Maa-littleX/README.md

 To run LittleX, ensure you have the following dependencies installed:

-- **Jaseci**: The core framework for building graph-based applications.
 - **Jac**: The programming language used to define the application's logic.
+- **Jac Cloud**: Hosted execution environment for Jaseci applications.
 - **OpenAI's GPT-4o**: For generating tweet summaries and other textual insights.
 - **SentenceTransformer**: For generating embeddings to perform semantic search.
 - **Python's `logging` library**: For logging key operations and providing real-time feedback.